Cyrik/omni-trace/README.md

 # omni-trace
 Omnipotent/omniscient tracing core for debugging clojure(script)

-very early alpha, api is still unstable but its only for dev time so there shouldn't be any problems. moved namespaces to cyrik.omni-trace and below. cyrik.omni-trace is the main entry point.
+alpha, api is still unstable but its only for dev time so there shouldn't be any problems.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.cyrik/omni-trace.svg)](https://clojars.org/org.clojars.cyrik/omni-trace)

 or just through github source:

 ```clojure